-Voice over Internet Protocol (VoIP) has been around for quite some time, but it wasn’t before the development and popularisation of cloud-based phone systems and mobile devices that it experienced a true revolution.
+Voice over Internet Protocol (VoIP) has been around for quite some time, but it wasn’t before the development and popularization of cloud-based phone systems and mobile devices that it experienced a true revolution.

 Thanks to their low price, quick setup, and ease of use, cloud-based VoIP systems have become an indispensable companion to businesses of all shapes and sizes.
 Not only do they save money and facilitate easy communication, but these systems also help track staff productivity and customer journey, as well as providing actionable insights through the included business intelligence.